 Information for international students

 For applicants whose first language or language of instruction is not English you will need to meet the minimum requirements of an English Language qualification.
 The minimum of IELTS 6.5 overall with no element lower than 6.0, will be considered acceptable, or equivalent.
+You may be eligible to gain accreditation for your prior learning towards this course.

 Qualification and course duration